Don’t Turn Giving Tuesday Into a Money Grab

 Email may be your primary mode of communication and there’s a reason for that.
 It’s fast, easy, relatively inexpensive, and almost everyone has an email address.
 You can quickly get a message out to a lot of people.
 Also, unlike social media, it’s something you can control.
 You don’t have to rely on a social media algorithm to hope your message ends up in your donor’s feed.

-It’s easy for your electronic messages to get lost in the shuffle.
+You can see how easy it is for your electronic messages to get lost in the shuffle.
 Your donors may just tune things out, even if you have something engaging to share.

 While you’ll likely use electronic communication pretty regularly, don’t discount direct mail.
 Your donors are more likely to see these messages.
 We get far less postal mail than electronic communication.
 Also, someone can put a piece of mail aside and look at it later.
 Don’t count on that happening with any type of electronic communication.
 You can also communicate by phone.
 This is a great way to thank your donors.